-Some are the product of enthusiastic entrepreneurs, others the outcome of a company at the end of the line.
+Some are the product of enthusiastic entrepreneurs and car manufacturers, others the outcome of a company at the end of the line desperately at odds with the rest of the automobile industry.
 Over-confidence, marketing miscalculation, and under-financed often played a role as well.
+Here are the weirdest automotive industry classics that could only have come from the 1950s.

 1955 Gaylord Gladiator